 The Cinema After Dark Podcast @cinemaafterdark is a weekly show, hosted and produced by filmmaker, Max Cole @maxcolefilms.
-We feature members of the independent film, television, and entertainment industry.
-We engage our guests and listeners with thought-provoking topics and serve as a promotional vehicle for entertainment enthusiasts.
+We feature working members of the independent film, television, and entertainment industry.
+We engage our guests and listeners with a variety of thought-provoking topics and serve as a promotional vehicle for entertainment enthusiasts.
 Please spread the word and subscribe today.
 This show is currently on a break due to Max's upcoming production schedule.
+Show music by Chris Goodhall @chris_goodhall.

 Suzanne Schmidt joins us and discusses her latest web series, HEY YOU, IT’S ME.
 Producing this series led to a successful crowdfunding opportunity, and through festival success, a private investment group helped her deliver season one.
 This series is currently distributed via Seed&Spark.
 We also discuss the genesis of Susanne’s newly formed production company, High Tide Pictures.